2024–25 Al-Mina'a SC season: Pre-season

-The 2024 WAFF U-16 Championship took place in Jordan from 2–11 September.
+The 2024 WAFF U-16 Championship took place in Jordan from 2 to 11 September.
 Two Al-Minaa first-team players were named in squads for the tournament, Ammar Ali and Zain Al-Abidin Jassim.
-They played in the starting lineup in the first match against Lebanon in 4 September, and Jassim scored two goals.
+They played in the starting lineup in the first match against Lebanon on 4 September, and Jassim scored two goals.

-The Iraqi U-20 team left for China in 1 September to play two friendly matches against China in preparation for the 2025 AFC U-20 Asian Cup qualification.
+The Iraqi U-20 team left for China on 1 September to play two friendly matches against China in preparation for the 2025 AFC U-20 Asian Cup qualification.
 The travelling delegation was joined by three Al-Minaa first-team players who had previously been named in the squad: Karrar Jaafar, Muslim Mousa and Mohammed Ghaleb.

 Gerald Takwara (Zimbabwe) was called up to respective country' senior squads for international fixtures in September.

 On 1 September, Al-Minaa announced a pre-season tour to Antalya, and the following day it was also announced that Spanish match analyst Daniel Casas Trillo had joined the coaching staff, as he joined the team in Antalya with player Raúl Parra.

 On 5 September, Al-Minaa took on Süper Lig club Antalyaspor.
 Sajjad Alaa gave Al-Minaa an early lead.
 Alaa Abdul-Zahra scored a second goal.
 In the second half, Lolo Plá scored the third goal, helping Al-Minaa win 3–0.

 On 7 September, Tunisian Abdallah Amri and Gabonese Clech Loufilou joined the team's training in Antalya, along with 20-year-old goalkeeper Abbas Karim, who officially signed Al-Minaa from Al-Shorta.

 On 10 September, Al-Minaa played against the Iraq Stars League club Al-Zawraa in their second friendly match.
 Sajjad Alaa gave Al-Minaa an early lead.
 Lolo Plá scored a second goal, while Ibrahim Ghazi scored for Al-Zawraa.
 In the second half, Hasan Abdulkareem scored for Al-Zawraa to end the match 2–2.

-On 14 September, Al-Minaa played their third friendly match against Turkish Regional Amateur League club Kumluca Belediye Spor, with Hameed Ali Hameed scoring the only goal of the match in the second half to help Al-Minaa win 1-0, and with that the team ended their 14-day pre-season tour in Turkey and returned to Iraq the following day.
+On 14 September, Al-Minaa played their third friendly match against Turkish Regional Amateur League club Kumluca Belediye Spor, with Hameed Ali Hameed scoring the only goal of the match in the second half to help Al-Minaa win 1–0, and with that the team ended their 14-day pre-season tour in Turkey and returned to Iraq the following day.